-A Trust is a fiduciary agreement that’s part of an Estate Plan.
+In short, a Trust is a fiduciary agreement that’s part of an Estate Plan.
 Traditionally, Trusts are used to hold assets for one or more Beneficiaries, and they may offer significant estate tax and other protective benefits.
-Setting up a Trust as a fundamental piece of your Estate Planning adds yet another layer of protection for those you love.
+If you’re considering setting up a Trust — or any type of Estate Plan for that matter — our guide is the right place to start.

 A Trust is a legal fiduciary arrangement that allows you to set up your assets to be held and managed by a third party.
 This party is known as a Trustee, and the person or firm you appoint to this role will be responsible for ensuring that your estate is handled in the manner you’ve outlined.